-- ii.
-Primary building entrances shall be located on the primary façade of the building, and shall be visible and directly accessible from Old Main Street for those dwellings closest to Old Main Street. - iii.
+- Primary building entrances shall be located on the primary façade of the building, and shall be visible and directly accessible from Old Main Street. - iii.
 Single detached and semi-detached dwellings may incorporate a secondary building entrance for integral accessory dwelling units.
-Such entrances shall be situated within the interior or exterior side yard, shall not detract from the visual prominence of the primary entrance, and shall be accessible from Old Main Street for lots fronting onto Old Main Street. - iv.
-Triplexes shall incorporate 1 primary building entrance, with individual units accessed via an interior corridor and stairwell. - v.
+Such entrances shall be situated within the interior or exterior side yard, shall not detract from the visual prominence of the primary entrance, and shall be accessible from Old Main Street. - Triplexes shall incorporate 1 primary building entrance, with individual units accessed via an interior corridor and stairwell.

 Fourplexes shall incorporate a maximum of 2 primary building entrances, with individual units accessed via interior corridors and stairwells.